prashanth-volvocars/gitlab-docs/doc/development.md

 ## Add a new product

+NOTE:
+We encourage you to create an issue and connect with the Technical Writing team before you add a new product to the documentation site, as there may be planning information that the team can help with, including integrating any new content into the site's global navigation menu.

 To add an additional set of product documentation to <docs.gitlab.com> from a separate GitLab repository (beyond any product documentation already added to the site):

 1. Clone the repository at the same root level as the `gitlab-docs` repository: